Numidia2002/ML-projects/README.md

 # Machine Learning Projects

-Machine Learning projects developed during my Master's in Language Analysis and Processing (NLP).
+Machine Learning projects developed during my Master's in NLP.
 Each project applies a different ML approach to text data, using real datasets and standard libraries from the Python ecosystem.

 ## Projects